 Industry Fights Pandemic with Data and CollaborationMay 2020

-Topics: Public Health, Disease Outbreaks, Health, Collaborations, Disease Transmission, Pharmacology
+Topics: Public Health, Disease Outbreaks, Health, Partnerships, Collaborations, Disease Transmission, Pharmacology

 When coronavirus cases surged around the country, health systems faced patient deaths at a rate most healthcare workers had never seen.
 At the same time, staff faced dire shortages in personal protective equipment (PPE) and other critical equipment.

 The world soon realized that governments and health systems would need several innovative techniques, including up-to-the-minute data on how the virus spreads and geographic analysis on the impact of non-pharmaceutical interventions (NPIs).
 One of the leading groups in the fight against this global scourge is the COVID-19 Healthcare Coalition.